spanners/dissertation/links.markdown

 ### [Out in the open: These Hackers want to give you Superpowers]

-“We consider programming a modern-day superpower.
-You can create something out of nothing, cure cancer, build billion-dollar companies,” he says.
-“We’re looking at how we can give that super power to everyone else.”
+"We consider programming a modern-day superpower.
+You can create something out of nothing, cure cancer, build billion-dollar companies," he says.
+"We’re looking at how we can give that super power to everyone else."

     The problem with coding, he says, is that you can't see the results of your work until after you're done.
 In that sense, programming is unlike almost every other craft.
 "When a chef adds an ingredient, he can smell it, he can taste it," Granger says.
 "When an artist makes a stroke on a canvas, he can see it.
 But programming isn’t that way."
-'We consider programming a modern-day superpower.
-You can create something out of nothing, cure cancer, build billion-dollar companies.'

         -- Chris Granger